This month I've decided to join in a solids only tote challenge.

 One thing recently I did that I was super proud of and it busted a big myth for me, was that I fixed our laptop computer.
 The screen had died and the local computer shops told us it would be $2-300 to fix it, possibly more -and there was no guarantee it would work afterwards anyway!
 We were advised to just buy a new laptop as ours was 3 years old anyway.
 This we duly did - I mean - I know nothing about laptop computers or electronics - so what could I do?

 Well - once we'd got a new laptop I figured I had nothing to lose by trying to fix the old one!
-So I googled the symptoms of the problem - found out what was the likely cause - searched and found the part in Hong Kong for $18 - including postage - so I ordered it and recieved the part in 2 weeks.
-Then I found a youtube video showing me how to replace the part - followed this - and 8 months later the laptop is still working just fine - my daughter was very happy to receive that for her birthday!!
+So I googled the symptoms of the problem - found out what was the likely cause - searched and found the part in Hong Kong for $18 - including postage - so I ordered it and received the part in 2 weeks.
+Then I found a you tube video showing me how to replace the part - followed this - and 8 months later the laptop is still working just fine - my daughter was very happy to receive that for her birthday!!